 “Our partnership with Scottish Water Horizons shows Stirling’s commitment to continue to protect and improve the environment, for both the area and Scotland as a whole.
 The district heating network will provide low carbon heat to a number of buildings in the Forthside area, many of which are public bodies and charitable organisations, helping deliver cost-saving benefits to the Council and residents.”

 Heating network to generate income and jobs

 Vice Convenor, Councillor Danny Gibson, said: “As a council we have made major progress in sustainability, reducing our carbon footprint in a range of ways.
 This pioneering project, which will help reduce environmental impact through fewer carbon emissions and recycling of waste resources, is further evidence of our determination to lead the way on this important issue.
 The facility will also help generate additional future income and provide employment opportunities through jobs in the growing renewables sector.”

 Managing Director of Scottish Water Horizons, Paul Kerr, said: “We’re really proud of this low carbon project in Stirling.
-Not only will Stirling Council and end users benefit from reduced carbon and energy costs, the scheme is providing Scottish Water’s Stirling Waste Water Treatment Works with the majority of its energy requirements, helping support Scottish Water’s target of reaching net zero emissions by 2040.
+Not only will Stirling Council and end-users benefit from reduced carbon and energy costs, but the scheme is also providing Scottish Water’s Stirling Waste Water Treatment Works with the majority of its energy requirements, helping support Scottish Water’s target of reaching net-zero emissions by 2040.

 “The project has great potential for replication throughout Scotland, with several opportunities already under investigation, and we’re always on the lookout for more.”